 High-efficiency boilers in today’s market (March 2023) start around $9,000 and can go up from there for replacement.
 High-efficiency boilers are designed to modulate the water temperature in the system based on the outdoor temperature, resulting in great energy savings and comfort.

 Are there benefits to replacing vs. a repair?

 The baseline for a replacement is based on the heat exchanger condition & repairs required.
 Your service technician should always provide options for you when it comes to repair or replacement.
 You should feel educated and informed before you make any decision.
 Our goal here at Standard Heating is for you to feel educated on all the options when deciding between a repair or replacement.

 A cast iron heat exchanger (your boilers heat exchanger) has components you can’t see, and you should leave it up to the professionals to diagnose the issue.
 When scheduling a service appointment with Standard Heating, there are a few critical diagnostics tests our certified technicians will perform.
 A combustion analysis will allow our technicians to measure the carbon monoxide and oxygen levels of your equipment.
 If our technician's analysis comes back abnormal, they will look inside the burner box and check to see if there are any soot or rust flakes.
 If there are, that typically is a sign that your system is near its end, and you should start considering the replacement of your equipment.

 If you decide on the replacement route, Standard Heating will send out a local sales representative who will measure and provide the options best suited for your home and comfort needs.

 The difference boiler maintenance can make.

-With any appliance, the longevity has to do with the on and off cycles and proper sizing.
+With any appliance, longevity has to do with the on-and-off cycles and proper sizing.

 Here at Standard Heating, we believe in the importance of maintenance and proper installation.
 Next time a Standard Heating technician is in your home ask about our maintenance plan for your boiler!